Ekitji/siem/procmon/procmonsiemqueries.md

 User: SYSTEM AND Operation: WriteFile AND Path: (ProgramData OR Users OR Temp OR Tmp) AND Path: (*.dll OR *.exe OR *.sys OR *.ps1 OR *.bat OR *.cmd OR *.js OR *.vbs OR *.ini OR *.config OR *.cfg OR *.xml OR *.json) AND NOT Path: (Microsoft)
 ```
 ## Potential Local Privilege Escalation - FileDelete Events
 #### `SetDispositionInformationFile` Delete with True occurs when a file deletion happes**.
 Check ACL and if you can symlink and get LPE.
-Check Referens with Troopers19 File Operators pdf.
+We want to delete a file using a high privileged process so we can create it afterwards our self.
+Check Referens with Troopers19 File Operators pdf.We
 ```
 (User: SYSTEM AND Path: (ProgramData OR Users OR Temp OR Tmp) AND Operation: SetDispositionInformationFile AND Detail: "Delete: True") OR (User: SYSTEM AND Path: (ProgramData OR Users OR Temp OR Tmp) AND Operation: CreateFile AND Detail: "Desired Access: Delete")
 ```